"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 “My name is Zois G. (Zois Gasparinatos)… and

-as politically incorrect as it gets!
+this movie will be as politically incorrect as it gets!

 “(If I got any more politically incorrect, they’d LYNCH me and hang my carcass from a bridge to dry in the sun.)